 10 Signs You Have A Gut Balance Issue + How To Support It

-Luckily, there are a number of ways to check in with your body to see if you have gut health needs, plus expert-backed strategies to cope.
+Luckily, there are a number of ways to check in with your body to see if you can optimize your gut health, plus expert-backed strategies to cope.

 Signs your gut needs support.

 Alternatively, people who swing in the not-going-enough direction typically have lower levels of certain types of bacteria, including Bifidobacteria, in their stool samples.
-Which is often why supplementing with this type of probiotic strain can help improve digestion.*
+Supplementing with this type of probiotic strain can help improve digestion.*

 Your gut produces neurotransmitters that directly support our mood, thoughts, and other cognitive abilities, like concentration and focus.
-For example, research shows that suboptimal gut balance can negatively affect learning and memory.
+For example, research shows that suboptimal gut balance can negatively affect learning and memory4.